 - In case you experience redness, itching, inflammation, pain, or anything else that is troubling you.

-Do you have any other remedies for vaginal odor during pregnancy?
+Did you have to deal with vaginal odor during pregnancy?
 Let us know in the comments section below.

 2. Yeast Infections (Candida or Monilia); Family planning services